Wuziyi616/EventCLIP/docs/benchmark.md

 In the following instructions, we will mostly use **EventCLIP with joint adapter on N-Caltech under the 5-shot setting** as example.
 Other settings are easily replicable by changing the config file or other flags.

+### Pre-trained Weights

+Since most of the experiments in the paper can be trained within 1-2 hours, we only provide pre-trained weights for long-running experiments, or those involving multi-step training.
+Please download the pre-trained weights from [Google Drive]() and unzip them under [pretrained/](../pretrained/).

 ## Training EventCLIP Feature Adapter

 **We provide a unified script [train.py](../train.py) to train all models used in this project.**